tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

-If the tickets are not self-contained but rather are database keys, and the corresponding PSKs are deleted upon use, then connections established using PSKs enjoy forward secrecy.
-This improves security for all 0-RTT data and PSK usage when PSK is used without (EC)DHE.
+If the tickets are not self-contained but rather are database keys, and the corresponding PSKs are deleted upon use, then connections established using PSKs enjoy not only anti-replay protection, but also forward secrecy.
+This mechanism also improves security for PSK usage when PSK is used without (EC)DHE.

 Because this mechanism requires sharing the session database between server nodes in environments with multiple distributed servers,